Article 78 Proceedings in New York

 While it’s not required that you have an attorney when filing your appeal and going through this process, it’s strongly advised you don’t try to tackle this task alone.
-Attorney Mahir S. Nisar and the employment attorneys of Mahir S. Nisar, Attorney at Law have the experience you need on your side.
+Attorney Mahir S. Nisar and the New York employment attorneys of Nisar Law Group, P.C. have the experience you need on your side.
 He recognizes and understands how important your issues is to you, and that’s why you’re seeking help; an appeal may be your last chance to get the outcome you’re looking for.
 For this reason, Attorney Nisar and our entire team of strategic and results-oriented litigation attorneys can help you assemble a well-orchestrated case that focuses on your needs when making decisions.
 We keep your case on track and make sure your needs are represented using the fullest extent of the law to help you have the best chance at a successful outcome.

-Call Mahir S. Nisar, Attorney at Law today at (646) 760-6493 to request a case evaluation and get the help you need with your Article 78 matter.
+Call Nisar Law Group, P.C. today at (646) 760-6493 to request a case evaluation and get the help you need with your Article 78 matter.

-If you disagree with a decision you received from a New York agency or internal review board, you can appeal the decision through this process.
+An article 78 hearing comes about when an individual disagrees with a decision received from a New York agency or internal review board and appeals the decision through the article 78 process through a state court revewing the decision.
 The Article 78 Proceedings send the decision to the New York Supreme Court so that a judge can review them.
 Each county has its own Supreme Court, located at the County Courthouse so you shouldn’t have to worry about an extensive wait before your case is heard.

 You can raise the following arguments in your Article 78 Proceedings: